ghiscoding/angular-markdown-editor/readme.md

 ```

 ### Editor extra buttons
-I really thought that some buttons were missing to go a great job (**Strikethrough** &amp; **Table**).
-So I added them to the directive, they are not enabled by default, so you will need to enable them manually if you do want to use them.
+I really thought that some buttons were missing to go a great job (~~Strikethrough~~ &amp; **Table**).
+So I added them within the directive as an option.
+They are not enabled by default, so you will need to enable them manually if you do want to use them with the option of `addExtraButtons`.
-Like this:
 ```
 <textarea markdown-editor="{addExtraButtons: true, 'iconlibrary': 'fa'}"...
 ```